-The intent of this Conflict Minerals Report ("CMR") is to describe the measures Urban Outfitters has taken to exercise due diligence on the source and chain of custody of certain minerals in our products manufactured during the 2016 calendar year.
+The intent of this Conflict Minerals Report ("CMR") is to describe the measures Urban Outfitters has taken to exercise due diligence on the source and chain of custody of certain minerals in our products manufactured during the 2017 calendar year.

 Urban Outfitters offers lifestyle-oriented general merchandise and consumer products and services through a portfolio of global consumer brands comprised of Anthropologie, Bhldn, Free People, Terrain and Urban Outfitters brands and its Food and Beverage division.
-Urban Outfitters also operates a Wholesale segment under the Free People brand that sells its products through better department and specialty stores worldwide, third-party websites and Free People stores.
+Urban Outfitters also operates a Wholesale segment under the Free People and Anthropologie brands that sells its products through department and specialty stores worldwide, customer websites and its Retail segment.